landoskape/dominoes/README.md

 ```

 ### Creating a league, running a game, updating ELO scores
-Start by creating a league with a pre-specified highest dominoe (e.g. which
+Start by creating a league.
+Specify which set of dominoes to use (e.g. the
-set to use), and the number of players per game:
+highest dominoe and the number of players per game).
 ```
 # Start by creating a league
 highestDominoe = 9 # Choose what the highest dominoe value is (usually 9 or 12)